startup founder with short hair and a striped shirt looking at a pin board with several elements of product strategy

 The stakeholders need all the information to judge if the product will generate a good ROI and decide if they should go ahead.
 The designers and the product development team need to understand the critical features and design parameters the product needs.
 The marketing team must know the target audience and how they’ll position the product in the market.

-A product strategy helps everyone involved in product development to get a clear picture of what they’re trying to build, what they want to achieve with it, and what their role is.
+A product strategy roadmap helps everyone involved in product development to get a clear picture of what they’re trying to build, what they want to achieve with it, and what their role is.

-Product strategy streamlines decision-making for the organization.
+2. Product strategy streamlines decision-making for the organization.

 The product development process is full of decisions.
 If a team is developing a web application, they will have to decide on the tech stack, the architecture, the cloud solutions, and other aspects.
 The designers will have to make designs regarding the design, and the marketing team will have to decide on the different channels.

 Without a product strategy, the team will have to spend a lot of time asking around, discussing, and answering these questions.
-But with a detailed product strategy, the organization can empower the individual teams to make decisions that are tightly aligned to the business goals.
+However, with a detailed product strategy, the organization can empower the individual teams to make decisions that are tightly aligned to the business goals.

-A product strategy keeps product development on track and aligned with the organization’s overall business goals.
+3. A product strategy keeps product development on track and aligned with the organization’s overall business goals.

 The entire product lifecycle can take quite a long time, and the product can get sidetracked during this period, or other priorities may arise.
 The product direction can also change over time, and without proper controls, it may no longer be aligned with the business goals.